Didisimmons/Flybody-gym/README.md

 * Footer Section : This exists on every single webpage on FLYBODY.
 The footer section is divided into three sections both on a tablet and desktop device, while on a mobile device one column is hidden.
 The first section provides details about the address of the head office, phone number and opening hours.
 The second section lists all the FLYBODY locations and operation hours on public holidays.
 The third sections encompasses of a brief message to subscribe to FLYBODY newsletter .
 This section allows the user to view basic information about the gym such as locations and opening hours as well as allow them to easily subscribe to newsletters to keep up to date with latest updates and news.
 The subscription button column is hidden on a mobile device.

-* Icons: Icons are used on every single page on FLYBODY site to convey a piece of information as well as beautify the appearance of the site .
+* Icons: Icons are used on every single page on FLYBODY site to convey a piece of information as well as beautify the appearance of the site.

 * Rates page : This informs the user about the various packages offered at FLYBODY.
 The user can easily select a membership that suits its budget and sign up immediately.